gbraekmans/enshure/doc/code/testing.rst

 In addition you'll need these packages installed for testing purposes:

 - shunit2_: Should be available at "/usr/share/shunit2/shunit2", this
   is the default for most distributions.
-Otherwise it will downloaded.
+Otherwise it will be downloaded.
 - ShellCheck_: The binary must be available on the system and included in $PATH.
 - kcov_: Optionally, this is usefull to check if your tests cover all the